City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 - Gyms, fitness centers/clubs, health clubs, health spas, martial arts studios, and gymnastics gyms may operate but will be limited to the greater of 25 people (excluding staff) or 50% of rated occupancy.
 Businesses and organizations that provide any sports training and that sell memberships to provide such training are allowed to offer sports training as long as they follow the 25 people/50% occupancy guideline.

 - Courts of law, meetings or sessions of the Nebraska Legislature, or operations of any other political subdivision.
 However All individuals shall wear face coverings of the nose and mouth while present in any areas open to the public while in the Hall of Justice unless doing so would be contrary to the individual’s health because of a medical condition.

 - Essential federal, state, county, and city operations

 - Election offices and polling places on an election day

 - Logistics and distribution centers

 - Congregate living settings, group homes, residential drug and/or mental health treatment facilities, and shelters

 - Public transportation and airport travel

 - Necessary shopping at fuel stations, grocery stores and other retailers

-- Dwelling units housing ten or more related people
+- Dwelling units housing twenty-five or more related people

 Those in these excepted settings should maintain at least six feet of separation between individuals as much as possible.